gnzsnz/ib-gateway-docker/template_README.md

 ### Preserve settings across containers

-You can preserve settings by, setting environment variable `$TWS_SETTINGS_PATH` and setting a volume
+You can preserve IB Gateway configuration by setting environment variable `$TWS_SETTINGS_PATH` and setting a volume

 ```yaml
 ...